ajanet1993/8086/Information seeking/Information Seeking.md

    Government, Non-profit Organizations, Third party ventors.

  ### Questions that will be answered
+ 1. The amount of greenhouse gases emitted based on location.
+ 2. Annual estimation of greenhouse gas emission.
+ 3. Analysis of impact of greenhouse gases on climate change.

  ## 2. Five Millennium Catalog of Solar Eclipses
  -------------------------------------------------------

  ### Description
   Eclipses of the sun can only occur when the moon is near one of its orbital nodes[1] during the New Moon phase.
 Moon's penumbral,       umbral of antumbral shadows sweep across Earth's surface producing an eclipse.
 There are four types of solar eclipses: Partial,         Annular, Total and Hybrid.

  ### Interesting Facts
+ The data about such natural phenomenon gives more information about the future occurences.
+This allows the scientists and the Astrophysicists to estimate the future orbital occurence.

  ### MetaData
-    Number of tables : Depends upon the years you select.
-5-20 Each table consists of 17 columns and 251 rows.
-Total size: 10 MB Column Names are Catalog Number, Calendar Date, TD of Greatest Eclipse, Delta T, Luna Number, Saros Number, Lat. , Long. , Sun Alt, Sun Azm, Path Width, Central Duration, Gamma, QLE, Ecl.
+  Number of tables 5-20 (Depends upon the years you select).
+Each table consists of 17 columns and 251 rows.
+The file total size: 10 MB.
+  Column Names are Catalog Number, Calendar Date, TD of Greatest Eclipse, Delta T, Luna Number, Saros Number, Lat. , Long. , Sun Alt, Sun Azm, Path Width, Central Duration, Gamma, QLE, Ecl.
 Mag, Ecl.Type.

  ### License
     Source : NASA